CE Awareness Day 18th March

 To download poster please click here

-The National Child Sexual Exploitation Awareness Day aims to highlight the issues surrounding CSE; encouraging everyone to think, spot and speak out against abuse and adopt a zero tolerance to adults developing inappropriate relationships with children.
+The National Child Exploitation Awareness Day aims to highlight the issues surrounding CE; encouraging everyone to think, spot and speak out against abuse and adopt a zero tolerance to adults developing inappropriate relationships with children.

-The WSCB supports the NWG commitment to fighting CSE and supporting victims and their families who are subjected to child sexual exploitation.
-More information about the work of the NWG and activities to support CSE Awareness Day can be found here.
+The WSCB supports the NWG commitment to fighting CE and supporting victims and their families who are subjected to child sexual exploitation.
+More information about the work of the NWG and activities to support CE Awareness Day can be found here.

 It is NOT OK for someone to expect you or your friends t do things you don’t want to do sexually.
 Listen to your instinct; if it doesn’t feel right